Harvey-Moth/Comp3010/README.md

 Answer: ab45689d-69cd-41e7-8705-5350402cf7ac

+Using the event ID, we can flag the specific API call that caused the issue, this specific event ID is the API call "PutBucketAcl" that made the bucket public and created the vulnerability.

 Evidence:<img width="2878" height="1799" alt="Question 4 Part 4" src="https://github.com/user-attachments/assets/514b59d7-5808-4845-b3b2-fb1f5e94af1c" />

 ### Question 5 - What is Bud's username?
 Walkthrough Screenshots:<br> https://github.com/Harvey-Moth/Comp3010/tree/cb6aa285ecee3e2b082eff977680b7f7e895c7a1/Walkthrough%20Screenshots/Questions/Question%204-6/5

-Methodology: Using the requestParameters.AccessControlPolicy.Owner.DisplayName we can see the owner of the access control policy and their username which is
+Methodology: Using the requestParameters.AccessControlPolicy.Owner.DisplayName we can see the owner of the access control policy and their username.

 Answer: bstoll

+This helps us identify the user that made the bucket public, at this point we can determine whether it was a mistake caused by an expected user, an unknown user, or even an expected user that should not have permissions to do what they did.

 Evidence:<img width="2878" height="1795" alt="Question 5 part 1" src="https://github.com/user-attachments/assets/fc3c0d04-c31b-4f81-8ae7-00653f6df003" />

 ### Question 6 - What is the name of the S3 bucket that was made publicly accessible?
 Walkthrough Screenshots:<br> https://github.com/Harvey-Moth/Comp3010/tree/cb6aa285ecee3e2b082eff977680b7f7e895c7a1/Walkthrough%20Screenshots/Questions/Question%204-6/6

-Methodology: The bucketName search parameter proved useful for a different question.
-What it displays is not the username of the user but instead the name of the whole bucket.
+Methodology: Use the filter requestParameters.bucketName on the event ID we found before.

 Answer: frothlywebcode

+Knowing the name of the bucket in question is essential to moving forward with a recovery plan.
+We can determine the extent of possible damage, how important the data inside the bucket is as if it's sensitive data it could cause GDPR breaches and timeframe for how long the vulnerability was unnoticed and unfixed.